goravel/docs/README.md

 ## About Goravel

 Goravel is a web application framework with complete functions and good scalability.
-As a starting scaffolding to help Gophper quickly build their own applications.
+As a starting scaffolding to help Golang developers quickly build their own applications.

 ## Main Function

 - [x] Config
 - [x] Http
-- [x] Authentication
 - [x] Orm
 - [x] Migrate
 - [x] Logger